Yardley “Party House” Owner Arrested and charged in Fight with Neighbor,

 Augustin, 61 well known to officials in the township and Morrisville for “illegally” running an Airbnb in each community, attacked his neighbors vehicle during an argument that escalated to an all out physical confrontation police allege.

-Police said, in court records, they observed dents in the complainant’s vehicle where the complainant alleges Augustin struck it.
+Police said, court records they observed dents in the vehicle where the complainant alleges Augustin struck it.
 The complainant also told police Augustin came to his residence and “threatened” him with “physical violence,” police allege in court documents.

 County Justice Jeffrey G. Trauger, preliminary order was issued on December 20th calling for Augustin to allow officials to inspect all structures located at the address, remediate any violations noted by inspectors within 30 days of notice, vacate the property immediately if code officials cite him for short-terms, long terms leasing of property, pay costs incurred by the township’s legal actions against him past and present, no renting or leasing of his property until violations, inspections, and permits are issued by Lower Makefield officials.